 All things being equal the seller is going to want to net the most in the sale and have the smoothest experience.
 You can make your offer shine.

 You should be all set to go with your lender.
-When you make your offer the seller and their agent are going to want to see a letter from your lender showing at the very least a pre-approval for the loan amount you will need.
+When you make your offer the seller and their agent are going to want to see a letter from your lender showing at the very least a pre-qualification for the loan amount you will need.
 If you can actually go through the complete approval process prior to purchasing then you will be in a much stronger position.
 Talk to your lender to see what they recommend to help you in this competitive market.

 Discuss with your agent the best terms to apply to your offer.
 Here are some ideas: